ucbrise/confluo/docs/src/loading_data.md

 attributes in the schema.
 Once added, each of these are evaluated and updated upon arrival of each new batch of data records.

-## Loading Data: A Performance Monitoring and Diagnosis Example
+## A Performance Monitoring and Diagnosis Example

 We will now see how we can create Atomic MultiLogs, add indexes, filters, aggregate and triggers on them, and finally load some data into them, for both embedded and stand-alone modes of operation.
 We will work